Great and Unusual Online Shopping

 • 4over.com (good price, quality, for printing special postcards, etc.)

-• target="_blank">Freecycle (rather than send that old encyclopedia to the dump, advertise it and give it to someone who actually wants it! a green way to clean house)
+• Freecycle (rather than haul that old encyclopedia to the dump, advertise it and give it to someone who actually wants it and will pick it up! a green way to clean house)

 • TheFreeSite.com (free product samples)